chanyoonzhu/leetcode-python/index.md

         - variations:
             - 0/1 knapsack: each element can be used 0 or 1 time
                 - eg: 416-Partition Equal Subset Sum;474-Ones and Zeroes(two bags);1049-Last Stone Weight II
+            - 0/n knapsack: each element can be used 0 or infinite amount of times
+                - eg: 322-Coin Change
         - eg: 494, 630-Course Schedule III;
     - length in matrix: 562
     - reachable problem: 45,55